Cutting Edge > Affective Domain > Immediacy in the Classroom

 Instructional immediacy is behavior that brings the instructor and the students closer together in terms of perceived distance.
 Non-verbal immediacy includes behaviors such as smiling, gesturing, eye contact and having relaxed body language.
 Verbal immediacy refers to calling the students by name, using humor and encouraging student input and discussion.

-To get an idea of what is meant by immediacy, go to the video clips page, which holds two clips from a presentation by Kelly Rocca about immediacy in the classroom.
-The video is especially effective because Dr. Rocca demonstrates the very principles that she is describing, which makes her talk both entertaining and informative.
-The presentation was given at the 2007 workshop Student Motivations and Attitudes: The Role of the Affective Domain in Geoscience Learning held at Carleton College.
-You can also view the original PowerPoint file of this talk.
+To get an idea of what is meant by immediacy, view the presentation Immediacy in the Classroom: Research and Practical Implications (PowerPoint 148kB Feb20 07).
+This presentation was part of the 2007 workshop Student Motivations and Attitudes: The Role of the Affective Domain in Geoscience Learning held at Carleton College.

 Background